-“When I’m in the operating room and someone’s heart rate is going up.
-I don’t think, ‘What medication do I have that will slow their heart rate down?’”
+“When I’m in the operating room and someone’s heart rate is going up, I don’t think, ‘What medication do I have that will slow their heart rate down?’”
 Instead, he considers what else is happening in their body that would cause an elevated heart rate.
 Then he decides what to do about it.
 He doesn’t want to rely on just treating symptoms or rote memorization.

 “There are so many different medications we know, there are so many different diseases we know,” he said.
 “You’ll forget exactly how things work.”

 “But if you remember the root cause and you understand the physiology behind it all, you can rebuild it,” he said.
-“That is definitely a strength for me, is having an engineering background.”
+“That is definitely a strength for me, having an engineering background.”

 This is particularly true when it comes to his role not just as a registered nurse, but as a certified registered nurse anesthetist who administers medications in the operating room.

 For registered nurses, there are three steps involved in administering medication.
-There’s the provider – a physician, physician’s assistant or advanced practice nurse – who writes the mediation order.
+There’s the provider – a physician, physician’s assistant or advanced practice nurse – who writes the medication order.
 Then a pharmacist reviews and confirms the order is appropriate for the patient.
 Then the nurse administers the medication at the proper time.

 Malinosky’s job rolls these roles into one.